autti/acc/README.md

 # TODO

- - [ ] Wire cruise.control in runtracks so that the control function is passed to the Plant on initialization
- - [ ] Remove dependency on live20, capnpn, can messages and other openpilot specific bits
- - [ ] Enable running the maneuvers on TravisCI
  - [ ] Create assertions for reasonable behavior when implementing the maneuver and fail the tests when those do not pass.
+For example, distance to car in front is 0, or target speed is different to actual speed.
+ - [ ] Implement plotting of PID curves to compare solutions.
+ - [ ] Replace `gas=0` and `brake=0` for a simple solution that passes the tests.